 - Use ATMs at banks during normal banking hours.
 If there is a problem, someone at the bank can help you and fees may be lower than “independent” ATMs.

 - Use an ATM under video surveillance which can be safer.

 - Limit your ATM visits.

 - Retrieve your cash and card quickly.
 Some ATMs pull back cash as soon as 30 seconds.

 If You Have Problems With Your Card at an ATM:

 - Try withdrawing a lower amount.
 The ATM may have a withdrawal limit.

 - Try a different ATM.

 - Try later.
-Your card’s 24-hour withdrawal maximum is based on U.S. time or the network may be temporarily down.
+Your card’s 24-hour withdrawal maximum may limit you depending on the time zone or the network may be temporarily down.